-No more than 4 credits of Reading and Conference: [Topic] (J 605) may be applied to the certificate.
+No more than 4 credits of Special Problems: [Topic] (J 605) may be applied to the certificate.

 All students pursuing the communication ethics certificate (except PhD students in journalism) must take Mass Communication and Society (J 611).
 However, it does not count toward the 28 credits required for the graduate certificate.

 Course work must be taken for letter grades.

 The required journalism courses from which students select two courses are generally taught at least once a year.
 Substitutions may occur if courses are not available.
 Other, relevant courses may also be substituted for courses on this list as they are developed or are considered germane to an individual student’s program.

 For more information on the program and application procedure, contact Tom Bivins, John L. Hulteng Chair in Media Ethics and Responsibility, 541-346-3740, firstname.lastname@example.org.